lovedevda/Android-Mod-Menu/README.md

 See: [Frequently Asked Questions (FAQ)](https://github.com/LGLTeam/Android-Mod-Menu/wiki/FAQ) where common questions are answered.

-If you have installation or usage problems, try asking your questions on the forum sites, [Platinmods](https://platinmods.com/forums/modding-questions-discussions.11/), or [UnknownCheats](https://www.unknowncheats.me/forum/android/) or others.
+If you have installation or usage problems, try asking your questions on the forum sites.
 For example, if you have an issue with Hooking and game crashes, you should go to the **support forums**.
 Here there are no teachers who can help you with such issues.

-Issues are disabled permanently due to peoples who have no mind (mostly newbies) aren't even able to fill proper issue templates nor are they able to read the instructions.
+Because of that, issues are disabled permanently due to peoples who have no mind (mostly newbies) aren't even able to fill proper issue templates nor are they able to read the instructions.
 I get so many useless issues, even useless pull-requests.

-As a result, the contact infomation has been removed as well.
-However you can find me in our Telegram channel.
-I will only talk to peoples who are very skilled, have proper brain and have patience!
-I will BLOCK if I feel like you are annoying, disrespectful and acting like a kid

 # Credits
 Thanks to the following individuals whose code helped me develop this mod menu